-CSU IT 41AR-Networking Technologies (4 units) Review the history and development of computer networking, contrasting the various current network protocols; materials will cover digital encoding schemes, international industry standards, models for telecommunication, and other topics related to modern computer networking.
+IT 41AR-Networking Technologies (4 units) CSU

+Review the history and development of computer networking, contrasting the various current network protocols; materials will cover digital encoding schemes, international industry standards, models for telecommunication, and other topics related to modern computer networking.
 (LM) (Repeatable: May be taken four times only.)

-IT 41BR-Routing Technologies (3 units) CSU Review all current major routing protocols and technology in Wide Area Networks (WAN).
+IT 41BR-Routing Technologies (3 units) CSU

+Review all current major routing protocols and technology in Wide Area Networks (WAN).
 (LM) (Repeatable: May be taken four times only.)

-IT 41DR-Wide-Area Networking (4 units) CSU Cisco Systems Wide-Area Networking configuration and maintenance of wide-area network (WAN) routers, switches, and virtual LANS.
+IT 41DR-Wide-Area Networking (4 units)

+Cisco Systems Wide-Area Networking configuration and maintenance of wide-area network (WAN) routers, switches, and virtual LANS.
 Prerequisite: IT 41BR.
 (LM) (Repeatable: May be taken four times only.)

 IT 42AR-Internet Literacy and Safety (3 units) CSU Exposes the student to a wide range of topics relating to the Internet.
+Students will learn how to perform basic searches, work with email,

 Students will learn how to perform basic searches, work with email, manage and tune the web browser, and make the Internet a practical and functional part of everyday life.
 Designed to ease the fears of the novice and enhance the ability of the intermediate user.
 (L) (Repeatable: May be taken four times only.)

-IT 42BR-Web Page Management and Design (3 units)
+IT 42BR-Web Page Management and Design (3 units) CSU